Shashi0989/Pythia/R.md

 circle, but the naive difference gives 358°).
 This function folds the raw difference into `[0, π]`: if it exceeds π, the true separation is `2π` minus that difference (the short way around the circle).
-This is the standard definition used throughout collider physics, and **every** `dPhi(...)` observable in every generator and analysis script in this project calls exactly this one function, so the folding convention is identical everywhere.
+This is the standard definition used throughout collider physics.

+Note: as of the current generators, this `dPhi()` helper is declared in `Settings.h` but is **not actually called from the C++ generators anymore** — neither `GenerateSPS.cc` nor `GenerateDPS.cc` computes any Δφ observable itself.
+Its folding convention lives on only as the reference definition that the Python analysis layer's own `_dphi_np()`- style helpers reimplement (see §4) — every `dPhi_*` observable in every plot and every test in the project still ends up folded to `[0, π]`, just computed in NumPy on the Python side instead of in C++ per-event.

 ---